 This implies the command should provide adequate notice to ensure the best possible performance.

 With regard to how often the test can be administered see AR 350-1 which states:

-This means that if the commander will test more than two times in a year he can administer a record APFT as long as they are separated by at least four months.
+This means that if the commander will test (FOR RECORD) more than two times in a year he can administer a record APFT as long as they are separated by at least four months.
 Using this rule it is only possible to give three record APFTs a year.